Environmental Justice Clinic - Resources

 Community Benefits Agreement Template & General Resources

 A Community Benefits Agreement (CBA) is a legally binding, private contract between a developer and community-based organizations.
 CBAs aim to benefit both parties: the developer commits to providing specified community benefits and community groups agree to support the project in the governmental approval process.
 Through CBAs, low-income communities can shape development projects to benefit their neighborhoods.
-The EJC developed the Community Benefits Agreements: Template and Resources as a guide to provide communities with a template, as well as access to CBA resources and examples that have been successfully implemented in various communities across the nation.
-The goal is to enable users to consider different options and fashion creative solutions tailored to address specific community needs
+In May 2020, alongside community partners (Catalyst, the Community Justice Project, and the Corporate Social Responsibility Foundation), the EJC took part in the development of the Model CBA Resource Guide, which was based on the Community Benefits Agreements: Template and Resources template the EJC developed.

 Displacement Vulnerability and Mitigation Tool Template